The commission you pay a realtor isn’t the same for every homeowner selling a house.

 A realtor who doesn’t put up a fight for their money is more likely to not put up a fight when negotiating for yours.

-Deciding on a realtor
+Deciding on a real estate agent

 Should you consider the fees when deciding on a realtor to sell your home?